 A distinction is made between base tables, views, derived tables, and abstract tables.

-Synonym: relation

-table constraints
+Synonym: relation table constraints table space table style

 Integrity constraint, defined as a property of a base table with CREATE TABLE or ALTER TABLE.
 It can be a UNIQUE constraint, a referential constraint or a check constraint.